 convert -list format | more

 In addition to the most commonly used formats like BMP (bitmapped image in Microsoft Windows), Graphics Interchange Format (GIF), JPG (JPEG image format), and PNG (Progressive Network Graphics), ImageMagick supports a wide range of additional file types, including all major video formats (MKV, MP4, AVI, MOV).
+Also, you can find useful information about an image, such as its file type, size, and dimensions, using the identify command, as it will provide details additionally.

 It can also convert EPSF (Encapsulated Postscript) and PDF (Portable Document Format), which is helpful in some situations.

-Converting image format
+Converting image format with the convert command

 Converting an image from one format to another format is straightforward.